tpbnick/docs/docs/py-functions.md

 make_pizza('pepperoni')
 make_pizza('mushrooms', 'green peppers', 'extra cheese')
 ```
 The asterisk (`*`) in the parameter name `*toppings` tells Python to make an empty tuple called `toppings` and pack whatever values it receives into this tuple.
-The `print()` call in the function body produces output showing that Python can handle a function call with one value and a call with three values.
+The `#!py print()` call in the function body produces output showing that Python can handle a function call with one value and a call with three values.
 It treats the different calls similarly.
 Note that Python packs the arguments into a tuple, even if the function receives only one value:
 ```
 ('pepperoni',)
 ('mushrooms', 'green peppers', 'extra cheese')